-Anonymous asked: Which university in the UK is best for architecture?
+Anonymous said: Which university in the UK is best for architecture?

 Very hard to say.
 Depends on what you are looking for and whether you are looking for undergraduate or postgraduate.